horiaomar25/Bootcamp-Kitchen/README.md

 # Bootcamp Kitchen
 Problem Statement:

-"“The intense nature of this course has had a negative impact on the average bootcampers eating habits."
+"The intense nature of this course has had a negative impact on the average bootcampers eating habits."

 What could help us solve this problem?
 Bootcamp Kitchen